 I started work at No 26 Signals Unit on New Year's Day 1978.
 Most of my first week was taken up with a series of operational briefings and visits to other intelligence organisations within West Berlin.
 On my first day I attended the standard 'Berlin Briefing' at RAF Gatow that all new arrivals had to go through and then my predecessor took me to Teufelsberg.
-Before I was allowed to enter the secure area I had to go through the security re-indoctrination process and only then was I issued with the pass which allowed me unhindered access to the secure areas.
+Before I was allowed to enter the secure area, I had to go through the security re-indoctrination process and only then was I issued with the pass which allowed me unhindered access to the secure areas.
 On the second day more briefings and then, in the evening, I went to the Philharmonic Hall to hear Elizabeth Schwarzkopf's final Berlin recital before her retirement.
 I can't now remember how I managed to get a ticket for that highly auspicious event that had, apparently, been over-subscribed for many weeks.

 Above: Another image I took just inside the American Sector showing how close you could get to the border - with a fence (presumably electrified) and an East German observation tower barely a stone's throw away.
 Every time I took an image openly like this, I could be certain that I was being photographed.
 It was all part of what Rudyard Kipling used to call 'The Great Game'.

-On my third day the Director of the US National Security Agency (NSA) visited 26SU; he didn't come especially to see me, of course, but I sat in on his briefing and followed him around.
-I can't now remember his name but I believe he was new in the job.
+On my third day the Director of the US National Security Agency (NSA) visited 26SU; he didn't come specially to see me, of course, but I sat in on his briefing and followed him around.
+I can't now remember his name, but I believe he was new in the job.
 On the fourth day my predecessor took me to visit BRIXMIS (the British Commanders-in-Chief Mission to the Soviet Forces in Germany) where I was given a detailed presentation on their role.
 I learned that BRIXMIS personnel spent most of their time travelling around East Germany.
 The Soviets, Americans and French each had their own versions of BRIXMIS.
 The idea, so I was briefed, was that each of the four nations could keep track of what the others were doing and make sure they were not violating any military agreements.

 On my fifth day I was ordered, at very short notice, to take the daily RAF flight to the Headquarters of RAF Germany, near Mönchengladbach, to meet the Command Intelligence Officer (CIO), a group captain by rank.
 He welcomed me and then gave me a warning.
 Someone had informed him that I had been to BRIXMIS the previous day.
 It was, he told me, strictly forbidden for personnel of BRIXMIS and 26SU to visit each other's establishments in Berlin, or to exchange intelligence data with them by any means.
 What the group captain appeared not to know, and I was not about to tell him, was that after visiting BRIXMIS my predecessor had also taken me to the US and French equivalent organisations in West Berlin.